 How it began.

-In 2008, a group of students at the University of Warwick (UK), led by Jack Lowe, got together to create a piece of devised theatre about neuroscience - inspired by the works of Oliver Sacks.
+In 2008, a group of students at the University of Warwick (UK), led by Jack Lowe, got together to create a piece of devised theatre about the diversity within neuroscience - inspired by the works of Oliver Sacks.
 That piece of work - Return to the Silence - was picked up by the National Student Drama Festival in 2009, where the show won 4 awards.
 We haven’t stopped exploring.

 How it’s going.

 Since that moment in 2008, curious directive has explored life through the lens of science.
-Our devised theatre shows have been seen in over 120 venues across the world, playing to over 170,000+ live audience members.
+Our devised theatre shows have been seen in over 120 venues across the world, playing to over 200,000+ live audience members.

 We’re now based at 49 Elm Hill, a 577 year-old Grade 1 listed church in the heart of Norwich, UK.
 From here, we create layered, emotionally charged science-led theatre.
 We forge sustained relationships between science communities, theatre-goers and technology partners.
 All our work is created here, touring the UK and the world.